 - And, we will never sell or rent your personal information to other organisations.

 Your information will be stored on our supporter database, and in the case of an online form, the content management system for our website.
-In certain circumstances data may be stored on a ‘cloud’ system so that colleagues may be able to access it – for example, checking a mailing list for the magazine.
+In certain circumstances data may be stored on a ‘cloud’ system so that colleagues may be able to access it – for example, checking a mailing list for our CF Life magazine.

-If you are under 16 years old, you will need to obtain your parent/guardian's consent before sending any personal information to any website or the Cystic Fibrosis Trust.
+If you are under 13 years old, you will need to obtain your parent/guardian's consent before sending any personal information to our website or Cystic Fibrosis Trust.
 We do have activities for those under 16, so we may ask your age.
 Before taking part please obtain consent from your parent or guardian.
 We will require proof of consent or age verification before accepting applications.
-The sole exception to this is the Cystic Fibrosis Trust’s confidential Helpline, which is open to those under 16 without requiring prior parental consent, in line with data protection law.
+The sole exception to this is Cystic Fibrosis Trust’s confidential Helpline, which is open to those under 13 without requiring prior parental consent, in line with data protection law.

-Please note that we will not knowingly market to persons aged under 18 years.
+Please note that we will not knowingly market to persons aged under 18 years, with the exception of our youth programme work.

 As a parent or guardian, we encourage you to be aware of the activities in which your children are participating, both offline and online.
 If your children voluntarily disclose information, this may encourage unrequested messages.
 We suggest that you discourage your child from providing any information without your consent.